Separable approximations of optimal value functions under a decaying sensitivity assumption: Numerical Examples

 In this example we deal with a generic LQR problem with pseudo-random matrix $A$ generated by random uniform samples in $(0,1)$ by using the MATLAB command \texttt{rand}.
 We fix $B = Q = R = I_s$ and $s=100$.
 Starting from a pseudo-random matrix $A \in \mathbb{R}^{s \times s}$ taking values in the interval $[0,1]$, we define a family of $r$-banded matrices $\{A_r\}_{r=0}^n$ by

 Fixing the parameter $r \in \{1,\ldots,n\}$, we denote by $P_r$ the solution of the corresponding DARE.
 The Riccati Equation is solved by the MATLAB implicit solver \texttt{idare}.
 In Figure \ref{Fig_lqr1} we display a logarithmic plot of the absolute value of the first column of the matrix $P_r$ considering different bandwidths for the matrices $A_r$.
 In general, we notice a decay for all the choices of the parameter $r$ and the lower is the band-with, the steeper is the descent.
-In order to analyze this exponential decay further, let us consider an exponential fitting of the type $f(j) = A e^{B j}$.
-We note that doubling the bandwidth $r$, the exponential parameter $B$ almost halves, see Table \ref{exp_fit}.
-This outcome leads to the relation $\rho_P = O( e^{-\frac{1}{r}})$.